Lagrangian constant cycle subvarieties in Lagrangian fibrations: Introduction

 \section{Introduction}

-This note is devoted to the construction of some subvarieties $Y$ in a projective hyper-Kähler manifold $X$ admitting a Lagrangian fibration such that every point in $Y$ is rationally equivalent to each other in $X$.
-These subvarieties, called constant cycle subvarieties in~\cite{HuybCCC}, depend on the choices of a Lagrangian fibration and a divisor class $H \in \Pic(X)$ whose restriction to some smooth Lagrangian fiber is ample, thus the image of the Gysin map $\CH_0(Y) \to \CH_0(X)$ depends \emph{a priori} on these choices as well.
+This note is devoted to the construction of some subvarieties $Y$ in a projective hyper-Kähler manifold $X$ admitting a Lagrangian fibration such that all points in $Y$ are rationally equivalent in $X$.
+These subvarieties, called constant cycle subvarieties in~\cite{HuybCCC}, depend on the choice of a Lagrangian fibration and a divisor class $H \in \Pic(X)$ whose restriction to some smooth Lagrangian fiber is ample, thus the image of the Gysin map $\CH_0(Y) \to \CH_0(X)$ depends \emph{a priori} on these choices as well.
 The result of this note is motivated by the conjectural picture on the splitting property of the conjectural Bloch-Beilinson filtration of projective hyper-Kähler manifolds due to Beauville~\cite{BeauvilleSplitBB} and Voisin~\cite{VoisinHKcoisotp} as we will explain below.

-Note that the study of constant cycle subvarieties in hyper-Kähler manifolds was initiated by Huybrechts in the case of $K3$ surfaces~\cite{HuybCCC}.
-Our motivation for studying these subvarieties comes rather from the attempt to generalize the Beauville-Voisin canonical zero-cycle of a projective $K3$ surface~\cite{BV} to higher dimensional cases.
-For a $K3$ surface $S$, recall that there are at least two ways to characterize the canonical zero-cycle $o_S$: \begin{enumerate}[i)] \item $o_S$ is the degree-one generator of the image of the intersection product~\cite{BV}
+The study of constant cycle subvarieties in hyper-Kähler manifolds was initiated by Huybrechts in the case of K3 surfaces~\cite{HuybCCC}.
+Our motivation for studying these subvarieties comes rather from the attempt to generalize the Beauville-Voisin canonical zero-cycle of a projective K3 surface~\cite{BV} to higher dimensional cases.
+For a K3 surface $S$, recall that there are at least two ways to characterize the canonical zero-cycle $o_S$: \begin{enumerate}[i)] \item $o_S$ is the degree-one generator of the image of the intersection product~\cite{BV}